Packing six T-joins in plane graphs: Introduction

 Note that the condition that $G$ has no odd cut of size less than six implies that the number of vertices of $G$ is even (otherwise, consider a cut with one of the sides empty).
 Let us remark that Conjecture~\ref{conj} would be implied by the following more general conjecture of Seymour (replacing the condition of not containing Petersen by a stronger condition of being planar yields a statement equivalent to Conjecture~\ref{conj}).

 \begin{conjecture} Let $G$ be a $k$-regular graph with no Petersen minor.
 The graph $G$ is $k$-edge-colorable if and only if every odd cut of $G$ has size at least $k$. \end{conjecture}

-The case $k=3$ is the well-known Tutte's three edge-coloring conjecture, whose solution is announced by Robertson, Sanders, Seymour and Thomas (see \cite{rst}).
-Indeed, the case $k=3$ is a special case of another well known conjecture by Tutte, which is known as the Tutte's four flow conjecture.
+The case $k=3$ is Tutte's well-known three-edge-coloring conjecture, whose solution has been announced by Robertson, Sanders, Seymour and Thomas (see \cite{rst}).
+Indeed, the case $k=3$ is a special case of another well known conjecture by Tutte, which is known as Tutte's four flow conjecture.

 Conjecture~\ref{conj-petersen} would also imply the following conjecture of Conforti and Johnson~\cite{bib-techrep}, also see~\cite{bib-cornuejols}.

 \begin{conjecture} Let $G$ be a graph with no Petersen minor and $T$ a set of its odd-degree vertices.
 Then, the maximum number of edge-disjoint $T$-joins is equal to the size of the smallest $T$-cut. \end{conjecture}